-There’s something so refreshing about a cold glass of lemonade on a hot day.
-The combination of lemons + sugar + ice is truly thirst-quenching and this Fruity Lemonade recipe is also extremely easy to make gluten-free!
+There’s something about a cold glass of lemonade that’s super refreshing on a hot summer day.
+It seems that the combination of lemons + sugar + ice is truly thirst-quenching and this Fruity Lemonade recipe is also extremely easy to make gluten-free!

-One summer, years ago, we had friends invite us over for dinner.
-Once we arrived, our host and hostess served us a tall glass of ice cold delicious lemonade.
+One summer, some friends invite me over for dinner.
+Once I arrived, my host and hostess served me a tall glass of ice-cold delicious lemonade.
 I practically chugged the first glass and quickly asked for a refill.
 It didn’t take me long to ask our hostess what her secret was in making this unbelievably refreshing beverage.

 The very next day I went shopping and bought all of the ingredients to make my very own lemonade and I have been making it this way ever since.
 Now let me show you how it’s done.

 This recipe consists of Country Time Lemonade Mix, 2 large navel oranges, 1 lemon, 1 lime, 1 cup sugar, (you can totally leave out the extra sugar if you like your lemonade a bit on the tart side), and ice.

-Mix 1 heaping cup lemonade mix with 1 cup sugar, (feel free to adjust the amount of sugar to make it less sweet), and 1 quart boiling water.
+Mix 1 heaping cup gluten-free lemonade mix with 1 cup sugar, (feel free to adjust the amount of sugar to make it less sweet), and 1 quart boiling water.
 Stir until the powdered mix is dissolved, then transfer to a large pitcher. *If you are using a glass pitcher you may need to allow the liquid to cool off a little so that the hot liquid doesn’t break the glass.

 Next, squeeze the juice of one whole navel orange into the hot liquid.
 Personally, I like a lot of pulp in my orange juice.
 If you do not like a lot of pulp, then simply strain the juice.

 While the lemonade is cooling, cleanse the lemon, lime, and remaining navel orange and cut into thin slices.

 Once the lemonade has cooled, carefully add 1-quart cold water and enough ice cubes to fill the pitcher.
 Stir well.